^

 • Difficulty swallowing food (dysphagia).

-• Perhaps a visual change in the shape of the neck.
+• A visual change in the shape of the neck is possible.

 • Capriciousness, irritability.

-In addition, a thyroid cyst in children can develop very quickly and put pressure on the vocal cords to such an extent that the child loses voice.
+In addition, thyroid cysts in children can develop very quickly and put pressure on the vocal cords to such an extent that the child loses his voice.

-The greatest danger is a purulent cyst, which provokes hyperthermia, general intoxication of the body.
-Also, the sad statistic says that more than 25% of all detected neoplasms in children are malignant.
+The greatest danger is posed by a purulent cyst, which provokes hyperthermia and general intoxication of the body.
+Also, sad statistics say that more than 25% of all neoplasms detected in children are malignant.
 Therefore, parents need to be very attentive to the slightest manifestations of signs of thyroid disease, especially if the family lives in an area with an increased radioactive background.

 • Collection of anamnestic information, including hereditary.